 - There aren’t as many centers where you can enroll for NEXUS, since it’s primarily intended for those traveling frequently between the US and Canada

-- If you have a credit card offering a Global Entry or TSA PreCheck credit, it’s not valid for NEXUS
+- Some credit cards offering Global Entry or TSA PreCheck credits don’t let you use those credits for NEXUS

 What is CLEAR?